planet-nine-app/planet-nine/FOSSialism.md

 * [allyabase][allyabase] - The public BaaS that Sessionless enables

 * [The Stack][stack] - The set of open source protocols built with and on top of Sessionless that enable, among other things, profit sharing from transactions.

+## More pieces as of Jan 7th 2025

+* [MAGIC][magic] - The protocol for chaining machines together in transactions (part of The Stack, but called out here)

+* [Teleportation][teleportation] - The protocol for moving web content from one place to another on the internet

+* [Nullaris] - The set of interoperable client applications that utilize allyabase and The Stack.

 ### Sessionless